 Visitation is a privilege and as such is subject to suspension/revocation if circumstances dictate.
 For the complete rules governing visitation, please see Florida Administrative Code, Chapter 33, Section 601.711-737.

-Complete the Visitation Application Form (DC6-111A) for approval (either Spanish or English page).
+- Complete the Visitation Application Form (DC6-111A) for approval (either English or Spanish page).

 - Application must be completed by all visitors 12 years of age or older

 - Application must be filled out completely or it will be denied